eric-brechemier/the-shape-of-design-french-translation/glossary/suspension-of-disbelief.md

 * "suspension du refus de croire"

-The discussion page [2][R2] evokes a philosophical concept named Epoché [11][R11] which is translated as "suspension of judgment" in English and "suspension du jugement" in French [12][R12].
+The discussion page [2][R2] evokes a philosophical concept named Epoché [11][R11] which is translated as 'suspension of judgment' in English and "suspension du jugement" in French [12][R12].

-While the expression "suspension du jugement" is close to the "suspension of disbelief" and the concept is related, it is already used as a distinct concept in a variety of domains including philosophy and psychoanalysis, extending its usage to the domains storytelling and poetry might be confusing.
+While the expression "suspension du jugement" is close to the 'suspension of disbelief' and the concept is related, it is already used as a distinct concept in a variety of domains including philosophy and psychoanalysis, extending its usage to the domains storytelling and poetry might be confusing.

-On the other end of the spectrum, the Collins English to French Dictionary [13][R13] translates the expression "to suspend disbelief" as "accepter les invraisemblances".
+On the other end of the spectrum, the Collins English to French Dictionary [13][R13] translates the expression 'to suspend disbelief' as "accepter les invraisemblances".

 From this variety of translations, we observe a range of expressions used to translate the two parts:

-"suspension" as:
+'suspension' as:

 * "suspension" (literal)
 * "mettre de côté"
 * "trêve" (military connotation)

-and "disbelief" as:
+and 'disbelief' as:

 * "esprit critique"
 * "incrédule raison"